Why Business Apps Development Succeed or Fail & How to Avoid Costly Mistakes

 - Lack of Perseverance - Apps Sometimes Fail Forward Until They Are Successful

-The best way to think about Ideas & Execution along with your Business Strategy is to imagine that your application is a car:
+The best way to think about Ideas & Execution along with your Business Strategy is to imagine your application as a car:

 - Your Business Strategy is the engine: it brings your app to life and is comprised of multiple interacting parts and pieces